Universal level statistics of the out-of-time-ordered operator: Introduction

-However, whether the OTOC actually exponentially grows or not depends on the choice of a quantum state and on the existence of a pre-Ehrenfest-time window, before the quantum interference washes out the classical growth, if any.
+However, whether the OTOC actually grows exponentially or not depends on the choice of a quantum state over which the expectation value is calculated.
+It also depends on the existence of a long enough time window within the Ehrenfest time scale $t<t_E$ (see Sec.~\ref{sec:earlytime}), before the quantum interference washes out the classical growth, if any.
 In some sense, the search for exponential growth of OTOC becomes the search for a quasiclassical description.
 In some cases, such as billiards or diffusive metals, the quasiclassical limit is obvious.
-In some others, such as the Sachdev-Ye-Kitaev model, the classical variables are ``hidden'' in an exotic large-$N$ limit \cite{maldacena2016remarks, bagrets2016sachdev}.
-The dependence of the OTOC on the choice of a quantum state is a non-universal feature, and instead, motivated by Ref.~\cite{Cotler2017chaos}, we focus on the random matrix structure of the Lyapunovian -- the Hermitian operator $\hat{\Lambda}(t)$ in Eq.~(\ref{L}).
-The Lyapunovian possesses a semiclassical interpretation which enables us to connect the spectral statistics with the spectrum of classical Lyapunov matrix in a partitioned phase space.
+In some others, such as the Sachdev-Ye-Kitaev model, the classical variables are ``hidden'' in the large-$N$ limit~\cite{maldacena2016remarks, bagrets2016sachdev}.
+The dependence of the OTOC on the choice of a quantum state is a non-universal feature, and instead, motivated by Ref.~\cite{Cotler2017chaos}, we focus on the random-matrix structure of the Lyapunovian -- the Hermitian operator $\hat{\Lambda}(t)$ in Eq.~(\ref{L}).
+The Lyapunovian possesses a semiclassical interpretation that enables us to connect the spectral statistics with that of the matrix of classical finite-time Lyapunov exponents in different cells of the partitioned phase space \footnote{Note the qualitative difference between the finite-time spectrum of the single-particle Lyapunovian and the spectrum of infinite-time Lyapunov exponents in multidimensional classical models~\cite{GurAri16,*Hanada18}.}.

+The rest of the paper is organized as follows.
+In Sec.~\ref{sec:model}, we introduce the specific model we used in the calculations.
+In Sec.~\ref{sec:univstat}, we demonstrate the main results on the universal level statistics of the Lyapunov operators.
+Next, Sec.~\ref{sec:tdls} elaborates on the dynamics of the time-dependent level statistics and the ways it can be observed.
+Sec.~\ref{sec:phasespace} gives a heuristic picture that helps in developing the intuition behind our findings.
+Finally, in Sec.~\ref{sec:earlytime}, we show the early-time exponential growth of OTOC in our model, and we explain why it is not always readily visible.